The inseparable Ukrainian couple rejects the shackles and manners of the parts | ExBulletin

 The inseparable Ukrainian couple rejects the shackles and manners of the parts

-KYIV (Reuters) – After 123 days handcuffed together to save their relationship again, Ukrainians Alexandr Kudlay and Viktoria Pustovitova split up, tossing their ties on national TV and saying the experiment had brought home unpleasant realities. .
+KYIV After 123 days handcuffed together to save their unbroken bond, Ukrainians Alexandr Kudlay and Viktoria Pustovitova split up, tossing their ties on national TV and saying the experiment had brought home unpleasant realities.

-The young couple from the eastern city of Kharkiv decided to put the handcuffs together on Valentine’s Day, in a final ditch attempt to break the cycle of breakdown and makeup.
+Young peoplecouplefrom the eastern city of Kharkiv decided to handcuff themselves together on Valentine’s Day, in a last-ditch attempt to break the cycle of decay and makeup.

 Throughout the experiment, which they documented in a growing social media follow-up, they did everything together, from grocery shopping to cigarette breaks.
 They returned to use the bathroom and take showers.